-This set of Physics Multiple Choice Questions & Answers focuses on “Kinematic Equations for Uniformly Accelerated Motion”.
+This set of Class 11 Physics Chapter 3 Multiple Choice Questions & Answers (MCQs) focuses on “Kinematic Equations for Uniformly Accelerated Motion”.

 1. A car moves for 60s covering a distance of 3600m with zero initial velocity.
 What is the acceleration in m/s2?